 |Study mode||Full-time or part-time|

 |Duration||1 year full-time (3 trimesters) or part-time equivalent|

-Ranked second in Australia in the 2017 Eduniversal Best Masters ranking, this course involves advanced study in management and operation of global business, transportation, physical distribution, procurement, warehousing and inventory.
+Ranked third in Australia in the 2018 Eduniversal Best Masters ranking, this course involves advanced study in management and operation of global business, transportation, physical distribution, procurement, warehousing and inventory.